FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos Analysis.md

 I thought this would be a good starting point to share some simple behavioural malware analysis.
 The sample in this post came from a phishing email that contained a malicious Microsoft Excel file

-Remcos is a commercialised RAT which gets it's name from "Remote Control and Surveillance".

 Before opening the document I had the following tools running in my virtual environment:

 1. [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon)